LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module2/lab1.rst.txt

 Lab 2.1 - Interact with a REST Extension
 ----------------------------------------

-In this exercise, we are going to look at an iControl LX extension that ships with iControl.
-This is the iControl LX 'presentation' extension.
-This iControl LX extension present the REST API with a graphical interface.
+In this exercise, we are going to look at an iControl LX Extension that ships with iControl.
+This is the iControl LX 'presentation' Extension.
+This iControl LX Extension present the REST API with a graphical interface.
 In this lab, we will test it.

 Typically, when you login to BIG-IP via the Web Interface you are redirected